CBS Playhouse: Season 2 (1968-1969)

+Season 3 (1969-1970)

 Episode status

 The broadcasts have been preserved in a variety of archives, with all twelve broadcasts archived between the Paley Center for Media, the UCLA film archive, and the Peabody Awards Collection.

 Awards

 The CBS Playhouse series of broadcasts were nominated for a number of awards over the course of its run.
 In total, the dramatic series was nominated for twenty-eight Primetime Emmy Awards, including ten wins, and seven Directors Guild of America awards, including three wins.
 CBS Playhouse was also honored with a Peabody Award in 1967.